Custom Rod Bags

-And so, Jillian began making rod socks.
-These socks are made from six -ounce, 100% cotton twill, being protective of your rod without being bulky in the tube.
-There are no flaps or strings, as they can be damaging to both guides and tip-tops, but rather made with a traditional, straight hemmed opening.
+And so, Jillian began making rod bags.
+These bags are made from six -ounce, 100% cotton twill, flannel or a combination of both, being protective of your rod without being bulky in the tube.

 $25.00 + $5.00 per pocket

-Standard, straight hemmed cotton twill sock with flannel lining
+Standard, straight hemmed cotton twill bag with flannel lining

-If you're interested in ordering your own custom rod sock or have any questions, please e mail Jillian or fill out the form below.
+If you're interested in ordering your own custom rod bag or have any questions, please e mail Jillian or fill out the form below.

 According to Jacob, this rod is equally suitable for both small stream fishing and larger bodies of water, able to handle the wind, as well as the larger fish; a classicly smooth and progressive taper, just as, I'm sure, Mr. Garrison intended it to be.